Warner OK for Australia’s World Cup opener vs Afghanistan

-And after such a relentless focus on his time in the international cricket wilderness, Warner wasn’t likely to let something as mundane as muscle soreness prevent him from returning for Australia’s opening World Cup match against Afghanistan.
+After such a relentless focus on his time in the international cricket wilderness, Warner wasn’t likely to let something as mundane as muscle soreness prevent him from returning for Australia’s opening World Cup match against Afghanistan.

-Captain Aaron Finch has confirmed Warner is fit for Saturday’s game in Bristol, and that means the opening combination that helped carry Australia to victory in the 2015 World Cup will reunite to kick off the title defense.
+Captain Aaron Finch has confirmed Warner is fit for Saturday’s game in Bristol, and that means the opening combination that helped carry Australia to victory in the 2015 Cricket World Cup will reunite to kick off the title defense.

-“David is fine,” Finch told a news conference on Friday, dispelling any concern about Warner’s leg strain.
+“David is fine,” Finch told a news conference on Friday, dispelling any concern about Warner’s upper leg strain.
 “He will play tomorrow, no doubt about that.”

 Finch was elevated to lead the Australia one-day international squad after Warner and ex-captain Steve Smith were each banned for 12 months for their parts in a ball-tampering scandal in March last year.

 The ex-captain and vice-captain accepted the harshest bans ever meted out for the offense — Warner reportedly for helping devise the clumsy scheme that involved his teammate Cameron Bancroft scratching the leather ball with sandpaper; Smith for not doing enough to stop it — so that they’d have a chance to again represent Australia.

 They’ve both been reintegrated into the squad and scored runs in a string of unofficial warmup games.
 Now for the real deal, albeit starting against the lowest-ranked and least experienced team in the tournament.